sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 ### See how the telemetry message arrives in the Event hub

-We test if the default message sent by a device is arring in the Event hub.
+We test if the default message sent by a device is arriving in the Event hub.

 *Note*: you need to have a 'Standard' tier Event hub namespace when you need more than one consumer group per Event hub.
+This is especially true when you add logic consuming the alert arriving in the Event hub.

 Navigate in the Azure portal to the Event hub namespace.